dcernst/dcernst.github.io/teaching/mat526s19/homework.md

 - **Weekly Homework 5:** Complete the following problems.
 You must type up your proofs using LaTeX.
 (Due Tuesday, March 5 by 8PM)
     1. Complete one of Problems 69-74.
     2. Complete one of Problems 3-8 in the Supplementary Exercises for Chapter 6 (pages 209).
 - **Weekly Homework 6:** Complete the following problems.
 You must type up your proofs using LaTeX.
-(Due Tuesday, March 12 by 8PM)
+(Due Thursday, March 14 by 8PM)
     1. Complete one of Problems 75, 76, 81.
     2. Complete one of Problems 2, 4 in the Supplementary Exercises for Chapter 7 (pages 211).